Bellinger robs Padres as Dodgers hold on for 2-0 NLDS lead

 Corey Seager put the NL West champions ahead to stay with his two-run double in the third and scored on the first of Max Muncy's two RBI singles in the game.
 Leading off the next inning, Bellinger went after a low pitch and drove it 433 feet to center to make it 4-1.

-Following full-count walks to Tatis and Machado that loaded the bases, Kelly retired Hosmer for his first save this postseason.
+After issuing full-count walks with two outs to Tatis and Machado that loaded the bases, Kelly retired Hosmer on a groundout for his first save this postseason.
 Jansen had allowed two runs in the ninth, on a pinch-hit RBI double by Mitch Moreland before he scored on Trent Grisham’s single.

-Kelly took over with two outs and issued two walks before finally closing it out.

 “Never a doubt — we had it in our hands.
 That’s how Joe Kelly rolls.
 Joe likes to make it interesting for us,” Kershaw said.